Ruffles Logo

 Starting in 1986, the letters of the logo changed their shape and overall appearance.
 They became less playful but more precise, giving them a unique style.
 The color scheme remained the same: white and red created an excellent color combination.
 The letters no longer had outlines and were positioned closer together.
 The swirls became more graphic, giving the logo a geometric and concise look.
 The readability was high, and the overall perception was exceptionally positive.

-Now, the “Ruffles” brand seems to declare that while traditions are preserved, the taste of the chips will become even more interesting for customers.
+Now, the “Ruffles” brand seems to be saying that while traditions are preserved, the chips’ taste will become even more interesting to customers.

 1995 – 1997